-November is leaving, our new partnerships are staying!
+November is leaving, our new partnerships are staying! – 30/11/2018

-The cold-blooded murder of one of our fellow citizens last September, Jacques Kostopoulos, left a bitter taste in our mouths, mainly because of the personal acquaintance we had with him and the love for his work as a LGBTQI rights activist.
+The cold-blooded murder of one of our fellow citizens last September, Jacques Kostopoulos, left a bitter taste in our mouths, mainly because of the personal acquaintance we had with him and the love for his work as an LGBTQI rights activist.
 All this time we were looking for a way to support his family, and the answer came through our collaboration with Ms. Loukia Damani and Mr. Spyros Georgakopoulos.
-These two artists had long before the event created a photographic project on the subject of gender roles under the tittle ‘Anabela’.
+These two artists had, long before the event, created a photographic project on the subject of gender roles under the tittle ‘Anabela’.